MaxTheDreaded/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: Sets the mode os hello to -rwxr-x-wx

 10-mirror_permissions: Sets the mode of the file hello the same as olleh’s mode

+11-directories_permissions: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+12-directory_permissions: Creates a directory called my_dir with permissions 751 in the working directory